fallenpro/legendary-train/README.md

 i check the discord alt i put here every now and again, don't expect an immediate response

-if you do make your own script from this, please do not just outright repost my scripts.
+if you do make your own script from this, please do not just outright repost the ui scripts (as in, atleast add a script or two, don't just repost the script hub selection thing)